Function-Correcting Partition Codes: Introduction

 This line of study is also directly useful in scenarios where there is only a single receiver but the receiver is interested in protecting the values of multiple functions of the same message vector.
 Even though the communication is one-to-one, the requirement of safeguarding several functions simultaneously leads to the same core problem: either one protects the entire message vector, or one appends the individual FCC redundancies for each function.
 As before, both approaches may introduce more redundancy than necessary.
 Hence, designing a unified FCPC that jointly protects all the required functions can yield significant savings.
 The framework developed in this work therefore applies both to multiple-receiver settings and to single-receiver, multi-function settings, as illustrated in Fig.~\ref{fig:MFS}.

-Further, we refer to the savings, arising from using a single code for multiple functions instead of using separate FCCs for each function, as the {\it partition redundancy gain} and {\it partition rate gain}.
+Further, we refer to the savings, arising from using a single code for multiple functions instead of using separate FCCs for each function, as the {\it partition redundancy gain} and {\it relative rate increment}.

 There is another benefit of using FCPCs in a network setting, as they provide a degree of partial privacy regarding the function being computed, which we refer to as \emph{function class privacy}.
 Here, a function class consists of all functions on the domain that induce the same domain partition.
 In FCCs, both the receiver and the transmitter must know the exact function.
 In contrast, an FCPC requires the transmitter to know only the domain partition induced by the function that the receiver wishes to compute.
-Since many different functions can belong to the same function class and induce the same domain partition, the transmitter cannot infer the exact function from this information alone.
+Since many different functions can belong to the same function class and induce the same domain partition, the transmitter cannot infer the exact function from the partition alone.
 Further discussion of this notion is given in Section~\ref{sec:privacy}.